 I think I declared it maybe three times during my presidency.
 Once at a party I declared martial law just to impress some foreigners and show them how much power I had.
 You had to often demonstrate raw power to the Germans just to keep them in line.
 Then after I had made my point I declared the end of martial law.
 The problem was that the only American in that group had walked away by then.
-I woke up two weeks later in a sweat having somehow realized that we were under martial law in my sleep.
+I woke up two weeks later in a sweat having somehow connected the dots in my sleep and realized in my unconscous state that we were under martial law.
 I had to get up and go find a US citizen in order to end martial law which had been in effect the whole time.

 The point of this exercise is the following.
 All the removal of American's rights in regards to searches without warrants is not necessary.
 The constitution and our very way of life is threatened by such actions.
-All the government needs to do is declare martial law and they can do just about anything.
+All the government needs to do is declare martial law and they can do just about anything they want.

 Do you want to know what the most amazing thing is?
 Those horrible murderous Frenchmen that were sent to America changed.
 A few left and a few more were deported but the vast majority liked America a lot and settled down and become great American citizens.